-A child's TLDS summarises their abilities as they start school and identifies their individual approaches to learning.
+A child's transition and learning development statement (TLDS) summarises their abilities as they start school and identifies their individual approaches to learning.
 It is passed on to the child's future school.
 The statement:

 - summarises a child’s learning and development

 - identifies their individual approaches to learning and their interests

 - indicates how the child can be supported to continue learning.